 The Classic Leh to Manali Mountain Bike Traverse

 Day 1: Rendezvous at the group hotel in Delhi.
-Transfers from Delhi Airport to the hotel are provided on this day.
+Airport transfers are provided for all clients arriving on Day 1.
 KE Land Only package services begin with lunch.
+Afternoon at leisure, with the chance to enjoy the gardens and pool at the hotel.

 Day 2: An early start for the return to the Domestic Terminal of Delhi Airport, where we take the dramatic flight over the Indian Himalaya to Leh, in the district of Ladakh.
 Afternoon at leisure and overnight at a Leh hotel.